polkadot-js/api/docs/start/api.tx.wrap.md

 # Complex transactions

 Up till now we have focussed on the base operation of transactions.
-There are however some more complex operations that deserve some more information, for instance when doing either democracy proposals or excuting sudo calls, in both these cases the transaction wraps a call or proposal to be evaluated.
+There are however some more complex operations that deserve some more information, for instance when doing either democracy proposals or executing sudo calls, in both these cases the transaction wraps a call or proposal to be evaluated.

 ## Sudo use